dariocruz96/scouts/README.md

 ### Divisions

-Starting with divisions screen, we will have the existing divisions ordered ascendly which the user can click and see the existing elements belonging to each division.
+Starting with divisions screen, we will have the existing divisions ordered and the user can click in each division to see the existing elements belonging to each division.

 The existing divisions are: